 Many newborns with congenital syphilis exhibit signs and symptoms at birth, but the largest percentage spread symptoms soon after.
 Congenital syphilis is a sexually transmitted disease that develops when a child is delivered from a female with syphilis.
 Uncared for syphilis results in different complications and is recognized to bring about premature births, miscarriages, stillbirths, or end of life of the newborn infants.

-Untreated infants can have problems with jaundice, some kind of deformity, rash outbreaks, obstruction in growing and advancement, seizure attacks, fever, infected spleen and liver, and anemia.
-In the event that there are sores on the afflicted kids, be cautions that those are contagious.
-The indicators of syphilis go unnoticed in kids, resulting to deferred diagnosis of the illness.
+Untreated infants can have problems with jaundice, some kind of deformity, rash outbreaks, obstruction of growing and advancement, seizure attacks, fever, infected spleen and liver, and anemia.
+In the event that there are sores on the afflicted kids, caution that those are contagious.
+The indicators of syphilis go unnoticed in kids, resulting in the deferred diagnosis of the illness.
 That is why, problems to their teeth, eyes, bones, brain, and ears could perhaps come about.